 Staff Identification Cards

 The Wildcard is the University’s identification card.
 All employees are required to obtain a Wildcard and to carry it with them while on campus, and produce it if requested by the proper authority.
-The first Wildcard is of no cost to the employee, but if the Wildcard is lost or stolen, there will be a replacement fee.
+The first Wildcard is of no cost to the employee, but replacement cards may be subject to a fee.
 The Wildcard is the property of the University and must be returned upon termination of employment.
-For more information about the Wildcard, please visit their web site.
+For more information about the Wildcard, please visit their website.

 All staff using University parking spaces are required to pay an annual fee for parking.
-You may purchase your initial permit in the Public Safety office, located in Farrell Hall, Lancaster Avenue.
-For more information regarding renewal of a parking permit or to obtain a copy of the University’s Parking Regulations, contact the Public Safety Department at 9-6989, or visit their web site.
+You may purchase your initial permit in the Public Safety office, located in Garey Hall.
+For more information regarding renewal of a parking permit or to obtain a copy of the University’s Parking Regulations, contact the Public Safety Department at 9-6989, or visit their website.

 If you have any questions, please contact us at firstname.lastname@example.org.